 Old age pension claims (after 1908) were organized by barony, then by civil parish within the barony.

-These were created to administer relief to the poor under the 1839 Poor Law Act.
+Poor Law Unions were created to administer relief to the poor under the 1839 Poor Law Act, which began with the construction of workhouses.
+As many civil parishes in Ireland were too small to each have a workhouse of their own, special PLU boundaries were drawn up to combine them.
+Usually, the PLUs were located in market towns – Tuam, Athlone, Mullingar, Trim, Tulla, Cashel, Kilkenny, Cork, Omagh, Coleraine and Newry are some examples.
 Later they came to comprise Dispensary Districts from which medical assistance could be provided.
-Usually the PLUs were located in market towns – Tuam, Athlone, Mullingar, Trim, Tulla, Cashel, Kilkenny, Cork, Omagh, Coleraine and Newry are some examples.

-You can see a map of Poor Law Union divisions on the Irish Times Website.
+You can see a map of Poor Law Union divisions on John Grenham's Irish Places Guide.